Snow Removal Hacks to Make Your Life Easier

-It may seem counter-intuitive to shovel snow while it’s still falling, but being quick to take action can actually save you time and effort down the road.
+It may seem counterintuitive, but the best time to shovel snow is while it's still falling.
+Being quick to take action can actually save you time and effort in the long run.
 Aim to clear surfaces after every two to four inches of snowfall or on an hourly basis.

 By getting ahead and removing snow before it gets compacted from foot and car traffic, shoveling won’t be as difficult, and pileups should be smaller.